EIT-Pathogena/client/README.md

 ### Installing the GPAS CLI

-- If your Mac has an Apple processor (M1/M2), first run the following command using Terminal:
+- Only if using a Mac with an Apple processor (M1/M2), run the following command using Terminal:

   ```bash
   arch -x86_64 zsh